newnetdev/NetworkToCode-Class/labs/Lab_21_Show_Parsing_TextFSM.md

 Right below Start are rules, the full line(s) of text with the *Values* that we want to extract with the RegEx(es) inserted at its appropriate location.
 The parsing happens one line at a time, so the rule must be able to identify the value you want to extract distinctly.

-Once their is a match on the specific line/rule in the state machine, you *Record* the value, so we include `-> Record` to perform this operation.
+Once there is a match on the specific line/rule in the state machine, you *Record* the value, so we include `-> Record` to perform this operation.
 You can also perform no operation (do nothing on match), or transition to another state.

 In this one example, the full line was: